Skip to content

 The future and the d4SU Platform

-d4SU Platform Overview
+d4SU Platform Context

 The future, driven by the so much needed Digital Transformation will call for a Platform that provide a consistent access to and management of reference technical data for Buildings and Infrastructure.